Way back in history:

 up posters and selling programmes when the racing first started.

 Hednesford.
-Here is the then infamous "Mad" Mason lining up.
+Here is the then-infamous "Mad" Mason lining up.

-heavens Conrad Roe preserved the following programme from the summer of
+Conrad Roe preserved the following programme from the summer of

 1954, clear enough to read the promoter's comments and the names of the

-drivers [NOTE: if you click on the images once they appear, they will enlarge enough for easy viewing]: Cover; pages 2 and 3; pages 8 and 9; pages 10 and 11; centre spread with drivers' names.
-Claude Roe was an indefatigable promoter and businessman, and put on a variety of events and entertainment at Hednesford, as shown by this playbill from
+drivers [if you click on the images when they appear, they will enlarge enough for easy viewing]: Cover; pages 2 and 3; pages 8 and 9; pages 10 and 11; centre spread with drivers' names.

-1955; the 'Bob Hope' listed there is not the one you're thinking of,
+1955.
+The 'Bob Hope' listed there is not the one you're thinking of ----

 but Ruby Murray was indeed top of the pops in the UK, with seven